0xDatapunk/Bridge-Bug-Tracker/README.md

 A community-maintained collection of bugs, vulnerabilities, and exploits in L2/Bridges.

+L2/Bridges are scaling Ethereum.
+By their nature, they have also become honey pots for exploits, potentially with high severity impact.
+The Bugs tracker lists frameworks, actual bugs, and selected audits in the hope of making L2/Bridges more secure.
+These lists can be used as a reference for developers, auditors, and security tool makers.

 #### Contributing
 If you would like to contribute, there are two ways to do so:
 1. Create a PR, filling in all of the necessary details yourself